SWARAJ-42/Machine_Learning_Models/neural_network/README.md

 ## Loss Function

 After reaching the output layer on forward propagation we have to find the loss function on the output layer for the parameters $W$ and $B$ on every layers.
-We can recall the importance of loss function from the <a href="https://github.com/SWARAJ-42/Machine_Learning_Models/blob/main/Logistic_regression/README.md">Logistic Regression</a> task.
+We can recall the importance of loss function from the [Logistic Regression](../Logistic_regression/Logistic_regression.py) task.

 Since we are working on a classification model.
 We will be using sigmoid as the activation function of the output layer.

 **_NOTE:_** This is loss function we are talking about.
 Not cost function.
 Cost function is the summation of loss functions of all the examples.

-This is the loss function (binary cross entropy function) implementation for sigmoid from <a href="./Error_analysis_module.py">Error_analysis_module.py</a>:
+This is the loss function (binary cross entropy function) implementation for sigmoid from [Error_analysis_module.py](./Error_analysis_module.py):

 ```python
     # binary cross entropy loss function for each example